Deep Dive: OCI v1.3.0 Compliance & Roadmap

 7. Conclusion

 Daemonless is effectively compliant because it produces standard OCI images.
 The burden of v1.3.0 compliance lies with the runtime tools (ocijail, podman).
-We will continue to ship our compatibility patch until the upstream toolchain fully matures to support the new specification end-to-end.
+We will continue to use the annotation-based configuration as it is now natively supported by the toolchain.